resoltico/test/docs/web2md-project-rules.md

 # Convert a web page with a custom user agent
 web2md -u https://example.com -o example.md --user-agent "Mozilla/5.0 (Windows NT 10.0; Win64; x64) AppleWebKit/537.36"
 ```

-The system will use all built-in rules with default settings, including deobfuscation and content encoding handling.

 ### Configuration with HTTP Options